-Once you’re approved for a title loan and sign paperwork, you can receive your money through a direct deposit, mailed check, or collect them in any MoneyGram location near you!
+Once you’re approved for a title loan and sign the paperwork, you can receive money through a direct deposit, a mailed check, or pick up your funds at a participating money transfer location near you.

 With ChoiceCash Title Loans, it takes no time to find out if you qualify for the money you need to get back on your feet!¹